glouppe/info8006-introduction-to-ai/lecture4.md

 - Therefore, a player (MAX) must define a contingent **strategy** which specifies
     - its moves in the initial state,
     - its moves in the states resulting from every possible response by MIN,
-    - its moves in the states resulting from every possible response by MIN in those states,
+    - its moves in the states resulting from every possible response by MIN in those states, ...
-    - ...
 ]
 .kol-1-3.width-100[
 ![](figures/lec4/adversarial-search-cartoon.png)
 ]
 ]

-<span class="Q">[Q]</span> What is an optimal strategy (or perfect play)?
+What is an optimal strategy (or perfect play)?
 How do we find it?

 .footnote[Image credits: [CS188](http://ai.berkeley.edu/lecture_slides.html), UC Berkeley.]